-- Review the Table of Contents for anchor texts. - Review the materials' appendices, teacher resources and other included core materials for text complexity analysis and rationale on provided texts. - Look in the Teacher's Edition and Student Edition for guidance around students' engagement with texts at independent, challenging, or complex levels (language may differ). - Look within the Teacher Edition (and possibly the Student Edition), and professional learning/development components to identify points in the instruction that show complexity analysis. - Look for evidence of texts' quantitative level (use associated metrics and check bands).
+- Review the Table of Contents for anchor/core texts. - Review the materials' appendices, teacher resources and other included core materials for text complexity analysis and rationale on provided texts. - Look in the Teacher Edition and Student Edition for guidance around students' engagement with texts at independent, challenging, or complex levels (language may differ). - Look within the Teacher Edition (and possibly the Student Edition), and professional learning/development components to identify points in the instruction that show complexity analysis. - Look for evidence of texts' quantitative level (use associated metrics and check bands).
 If necessary, use Lexile.com or a similar website to find the quantitative level.
-It is okay if a different quantitative measure is used. - Look for evidence of texts' qualitative level or perform own analysis (see qualitative rubrics).
-Note that different language may be used to describe qualitative features. - If the program contains numerous books, look for evidence of grade-appropriate complexity of a range of texts in the beginning, middle, and end of the program.
+It is ok if a different quantitative measure is used. - Look for evidence of texts' qualitative level or perform an analysis (see qualitative rubrics).
+Note that different language may be used to describe qualitative features. - Look for evidence of complexity of a range of texts in the beginning, middle, and end of the program.

-- Are the anchor texts at the appropriate level of rigor/text complexity for each grade level? - Are the quantitative measures of anchor texts within the appropriate grade level band? - Are the qualitative features of texts appropriate for supporting student learning in the grade level? - Do tasks associated with the reading (i.e., purpose of the reading) support the reading's use at that point in time? - Is there an analysis for anchor texts? - Does the analysis use the appropriate metrics for the grade level? - Are there any texts (and associated tasks) that seem above or below the grade level?
+- Are the anchor texts at the appropriate level of rigor/text complexity for each grade level? - Are the quantitative measures of anchor texts within the appropriate grade level band? - Are the qualitative features of texts appropriate for supporting student learning in the grade level? - Do tasks associated with the reading (i.e., purpose of the reading) support the reading's use at that point in time? - Is there an analysis of anchor/core texts, paired selections, and text sets for the year-long grade-level materials? - Does the analysis use the appropriate metrics (i.e., quantitative, qualitative, and reader/task consideration) for the grade level? - Are there any texts (and associated tasks) that seem above or below the grade level?

 Scoring: Materials can only score a 0, 2, 4.
-0 points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.4 points: Meets Expectations Materials meet ALL of the requirements of this indicator. relationship to their associated stude Anchor texts are placed at the appre Anchor/core text analysis Rationale for educational purpose and Texts have the appropriate level of complexity for the grade according to quantitative and qualitative analysis and relationship to their associated student task.
-Anchor texts are placed at the appropriate grade level.
-Anchor/core text analysis Rationale for educational purpose and placement in the grade level.
-Analysis and rationale contain accurate information.
+O points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.
+2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.
+4 points: Meets Expectations Materials meet ALL of the requirements of this indicator.

+- Core/Anchor texts have the appropriate level of complexity for the grade according to quantitative and qualitative analysis and relationship to their associated student task. - Core/Anchor texts are placed at the appropriate grade level. - Core/Anchor texts and series of texts connected to them are accompanied by a text complexity analysis and a rationale for educational purpose and placement in the grade level. - Both the rationale and the analysis present accurate information.